 Chester W. Kuta

 His enlistment record identifies his occupation as semiskilled blaster and powderman, working with explosives.
 In his spare time, he enjoyed watching the Cubs play at Wrigley Field.

-The unit shipped from the New York port on January 29, 1944, on the Aquitania, and arrived at Greenock, Scotland, on February 6th.
+The unit shipped out on January 29, 1944, on the Aquitania, and arrived at Greenock, Scotland, on February 6th.
 They spent a few months receiving additional training and preparing for landing in Northern France.

 They boarded transports and disembarked at Utah Beach on July 30th, equipped with M10 tank destroyers and were committed to battle on August 2nd near Perier, France.
 Participating in the envelopment of the Falaise Pocket, they dashed east to the Belgian border, arriving on September 2nd and helped liberate Luxembourg.
 They began an assault on the Siegfried Line on September 13th and conducted artillery missions in October.
 The 628th converted to M36 tank destroyers (TD) in November and were committed to fighting in the Hürtgen Forest in December.